bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 ### angular.json

 This file is the config schema for an Angular Workspace.
-By default Angular configures Webpack for it's build process, and uses the angular.json file for the build information.
+By default Angular configures Webpack for it's build process, and uses the `angular.json` file to store the build information.

-(Note, prior to Angular v6, this file was .angular-cli.json.
-When migrating versions, having the wrong workspace config file name is a cause for problems.)
+(Note, prior to Angular v6, this file was `.angular-cli.json`.
+When migrating versions, having the wrong workspace config file name is a common cause for problems.)

 ### tsconfig.json